fischhoff/bacteria/bacteria.md

 #### GIDEON data: subset to include only ungulates

 Subset ungulate GIDEON data to then match up diseases with pathogens.
 This way of doing the subset is wrong because it assumes ungulates must be in GMPD; there could be records in GIDEON for ungulate / disease for which associated pathogen has not been recorded in GMPD.
-Need to find dataset with corrected names for all ungulates.
+Need to redo this with Mammal Species of the World (<https://www.gbif.org/dataset/672aca30-f1b5-43d3-8a2b-c1606125fa1b>)

 ``` r
 source("GIDEON_subset.R")